tbensky/Prolog-CLP/README.md

 * `order_ok(L) :- length(L,1).` meaning a list with one name in it is in the right order (as there's nothing to compare it with).
 * `order_ok([A,B|Tail]) :- is_behind(A,B), order_ok([B|Tail]).` Pick out the first two elements of the list, `A` and `B`.
 If they're in the right order, then the new list to check is `B` + the rest of the list.

-If we run this on the solution, like this:
+If we test this on the solution:

 ```prolog
 ?- order_ok([dancer,donder,comet,vixen,blitzen,dasher,rudolph,cupid,prancer]).
 true ;
 ```
 it works.

-The core solution is run with `go(L,Soln)`, where a proposed empty list is passed in, with the hopes of combining it into some solution list `Soln`.
+The core solution here is run with `go(L,Soln)`, where a proposed empty list is initially passed in, with the hopes of eventually assigning it to solution list `Soln`.
 Here, we pick a reindeer with `rd(X)`, and be sure it is not already in the solution with `\+ member(X,L)`.
-If not, we append it to the ongoing list `L`, and now "loop" with the list `L1` as our current ordering.
+If not, we append it to the ongoing list `L`, and now "loop" with the list `L1` as our latest reindeer ordering.
 The `go(L,L)` will stop the search when a list of 9 reindeer results, and their ordering is all ok.

 If we run it, we'll get a solution in about 2.6 seconds of: